DanielMSchmidt/workshopManager/README.md

 ### Subscriber

-1. Register / Login
-2. Subscribe to user / event
+1. Subscribe to user / event
-3. get notifications about new event or news to events
+2. get notifications about new event or news to events